 Nicholas S. Giuliano

 Throughout his career, Mr. Giuliano has been involved in many professional, civic and philanthropic organizations, including the Community Development Bankers’ Association, the Illinois Bankers’ Association and Neighborhood Housing Services of Chicago.
 He is also a Member of The Economic Club of Chicago.
-In addition he serves on the Board of Directors of Fra Noi Magazine, a monthly publication that serves primarily as the journal of record for the Italian-American Community of Metropolitan Chicago, which has a readership base that extends nationally.
+Mr. Giuliano serves as a Member of The Board of Trustees of Benedictine University.
+In addition, he serves on the Board of Directors of Fra Noi Magazine, a monthly publication that serves primarily as the journal of record for the Italian-American Community of Metropolitan Chicago.

-Mr. Giuliano formerly served as a Member of the Board of Directors and chaired the Finance and Development Committees of City Year Chicago.
-He is a past Member of the Board of Directors of Metropolitan Family Services of Chicago.
-He also actively served on numerous Boards and Committees of Triton Community College over a period of 15 years, most recently having served as Vice Chair of the Triton Community College Foundation Board.
+Mr. Giuliano formerly served as a Member of the Board of Directors and Chair of the Finance and Development Committees of City Year Chicago.
+He is a past Member of the Board of Directors of Metropolitan Family Services.
+He also served on numerous Boards and Committees of Triton Community College over many years, most recently having served as Vice Chair of the Triton Community College Foundation Board.
 Mr. Giuliano is a 1985 Graduate of Benedictine University with a B.A. degree in International Business and Economics.